FREQUENTLY ASKED QUESTIONS

 How do I collect and submit a sample?

-Sample collection and submission information is available in this document.
-If you have further questions please contact us.
+Sample collection and submission information is available upon request.

 How long does it take to get my results?

-Standard turnaround time is 6 weeks.
+Standard turnaround time is 30 business days.
 Rush processing is available for some test packages - contact us for information and cost.

 How is the data reported?

 Each report includes the analyzed, compiled and quality controlled data in excel format with the identity, community composition (percentage), and relevant information about the microbes in your samples.
 Some packages also include quantification results.
 Contact us for example reports.

 I'm not an expert in microbiology, will I be able to understand the results?